andy-lee-eng/perspective-d3fc-test/README.md

     cd packages/perspective-viewer-d3fc

-For the initial setup, run the `focus` command to install local dependencies (press enter a few times to accept the suggested versions).
+For the initial setup, run the `focus` command to install local dependencies.
-You may also need to have `webpack` installed globally.

-    yarn global add webpack
+When it asks which version of wepback to install, pick version "3.5.6".
+The press enter to accept the default versions of the remaining dependencies.

     yarn install --focus

 Now run the `watch` command to live-compile the code.